How to make a play castle tutorial

 Wow I love this play castle tutorial.
 Such a great DIY idea for play for kids.
 Love how it fits onto a card table and folds into a bag when play is done!

-Step 1 – Cut out the pieces
+Step 1 – Cut out the pieces to the castle

 For the Castle you will need to determine the measurements of your card table.
 They can vary slightly from card table to card table.
 I own this card table that we got at Walmart.
 It is 27 inches tall and 38 inches wide on top.
 So I know that my side fabric is 27 inches tall and (38 x 4) inches long.
 For a .5 inch seam allowance.
 I will add 1 to the table top and .5 to the side fabric.